 Shirt Cuffs

 All right, gentlemen, we’re on the home stretch now.
 So far, we’ve discussed nearly every aspect of formal shirts.
-The only thing that really remains is the cuffs.
+The only thing that really remains is the shirt cuffs.
 This is an essential component of formal attire, as your cuff style can make all the difference in how you look and feel.

 Personally, I like French cuffs, as they provide me with just the right amount of cuff length to comfortably bend and raise my arms without my shirt running up into my jacket sleeves.
 Of course, your mileage may vary, and you might hate the way French cuffs look and feel on you.